Firoz2002/Gym-Management-System/README.md

 </div>

 <div>
   <h2>UnifiedMentor Internship Project.
 The project is a web application for control and management of gyms and their members.
-It has features like Login, Member-management, plans, and monthly-billing</h2>
+It has features like Login, user-management, plans, and monthly-billing</h2>
 </div>

 <div>